All Posts

 Be sure your evidence is complete, comprehensive, and concise.
 After reading your chargeback rebuttal letter, it should be obvious to see that the evidence clearly supports the rebuttal letter’s arguments against the claim.

-Planning the Chargeback Rebuttal Letter
+How to Plan A Chargeback Rebuttal Letter

 It’s almost time to write your powerful yet concise and professional rebuttal letter.